MichaelSchneeberger/rxbp/README.md

 or needs to synchronize the data with some other event.
 Let's take the `zip` operator as an example.
 It receives elements from two or more sources and emits a tuple once it received one element from each source.
-But what happens if one source emits the elements before the others do?
-Without back-pressure, the `zip` operator has to buffer the elements from the eager source until it receives elements from the other sources.
+But what happens if one source emits the elements before the other does?
+Without back-pressure, the `zip` operator has to buffer the elements from the eager source until it receives the elements from the other source.
-This might be ok depending on how many elements needs to be buffered.
-But often we can not risk having too much data buffered somewhere in our stream, which might lead to an out of memory exception.
-The back-pressure capability prevents that by holding the data back until it is actually needed.
+This might be ok depending on how many elements need to be buffered.
+But often it is too risky to buffer elements somewhere in our stream as it potentially leads to an out of memory exception.
+The back-pressure capability prevents buffers to grow by holding the data back until it is actually needed.

 The advantage of a RxPY Observable is that it is generally faster and more lightweight.